austingibb/quietr1/README.md

 - If the model is not installed or incorrectly specified in `MODEL`, the script will not function correctly.
 - This tool does not modify the model's behavior but simply processes the output for readability.

+## TODO:
+- Seperate out the concerns of removing the thoughts, from the concern of a UI frontend for this data.
+This repo should primarily be focused on being a lean mean thought-cutting machine.
+A default gui may be provided, but it will use the same general backend API for a daemon.

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, distribute, and even use it commercially.